ktprime/emhash/README.md

 for example some case pay attention on finding hot, some foucus on finding code(miss), and others care about insert or erase and somne on.

 11. many optimization with key is *integer*.

+12. some new feature is underdeveloing bfore statle to use.

 # Example